Focus on Quality of Life: JBPHH and MIDPAC launch new pierside shuttle service

 |0

-This work, Focus on Quality of Life: JBPHH and MIDPAC launch new pierside shuttle service, by Daniel Sanford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Focus on Quality of Life: JBPHH and MIDPAC launch new pierside shuttle service, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Focus on Quality of Life: JBPHH and MIDPAC launch new pierside shuttle service